*This article was updated on 11/11/2017

 Most of the breaststrokers and flyers tend to lay their heads down softly after the breath like they are trying to protect them…a natural instinct.
 Not only that, they do not allow the head to go down far enough, which is when the chin is at or very near the chest.
 As a consequence, the head stays in a position of greater frontal drag for a longer time during the stroke cycle.

-Some of the fastest breaststrokers and butterflyers don’t just lay their heads down into the water softly after the breath, they snap them down quickly and aggressively into the streamlined position.
-By doing so, they get the head into this desirable position sooner and keep them there longer than by going the slow, gentle route.
-Further, the additional torque or angular force required to move the head quickly downward creates a larger moment of inertia (angular inertia) timed precisely when the arms and hands are swinging above the water to the sides in butterfly (creating more angular inertia) or rising over the surface moving forward in breaststroke.
+Some of the fastest breaststrokers and butterflyers don’t just lay their heads down into the water softly after the breath, they snap them down quickly and aggressively into the streamlined position (Peaty, King, Cordes).
+By doing so, they get the head into this desirable position sooner and keep it there longer than by going the slow, gentle route.
+Further, the higher kinetic energy of the head moving down, when timed with the propulsion from the kick, will add to this force, resulting in more power from the kick.
 These combined movements result in the body moving further down the pool along the axis of motion with each stroke.

-So after the breath in fly or breast, don’t just lay your head down gently, snap it down to a better streamlined position and use the added inertia to help get you to the wall first.
+After the breath in fly or breast, don’t just lay your head down gently, snap it down to a better streamlined position and use this important coupling motion to help get you to the wall first.

 Yours in Swimming,